beleevens/think-extension/CONTRIBUTING.md

 ## License

-By contributing to Think Better, you agree that your contributions will be licensed under the MIT License.
+By contributing to Think Extension, you agree that your contributions will be licensed under the MIT License.

 ## Questions?

 Feel free to open an issue with your question or reach out to the maintainers.

-Thank you for contributing to Think Better!
+Thank you for contributing to Think Extension!